Recent and selected past events

 This week in Microbiology podcast covers our work: audio here; video here

-May 25, Coming soon in PLoS Biology: George's Opus Magnum Multicellular magnetotactic bacterial consortia are metabolically differentiated and not clonal.
+Jul 20, Out in PLoS Biology: George's Opus Magnum Multicellular magnetotactic bacterial consortia are metabolically differentiated and not clonal.
 We studied the unique biology of multicellular magnetotactic bacteria, the only example of bacteria without a unicellular stage in their life cycle!
-PDF
+Editor' Choice Paper for 2024 PDF

 Mar 19, Out in The ISME J: Methylotrophic methanogenesis in the Archaeoglobi: Cultivation of Ca. Methanoglobus hypatiae from a Yellowstone hot spring.
 Congrats Mack on a great piece of work that combines targeted cultivation, growth experiments, fluorescence and electron microscopy, stable isotope tracing, metagenomics, and metatranscriptomics!
 PDF